webrulon/knife-proxmox/README.md

 ## Description

-This knife plugin allows to access Proxmox Virtualization Environment (PVE) through its API.
+This is a knife plugin for Chef Server 11. knife proxmox allows to access the Proxmox Virtualization Environment (PVE) through its API.

 PVE API Docs :: http://pve.proxmox.com/pve2-api-doc/